RicoJia/ricojia.github.io/_posts/2022/2022-03-01-deep-learning-Neural-Style-Transfer.markdown

 J_{style}(S,G) = \sum_L \lambda^l J^l_{style}(I1, I2)
 $$

+### Hands-On Notes

+Different from content scoring, style scoring is better done with multiple layers.
+In general, we want to capture high level style elements.
+So we assign higher weights to deeper layers.

 ## How To Find the Similarity of Content

 Between two images, it's relatively intuitive to find the similarity of their contents at layer `l`.